choria-io/appbuilder/README.md

 The core features are stable, and we've hit a point of feature stability and completeness.
 We are actively exploring [future ideas](https://github.com/choria-io/appbuilder/issues?q=is%3Aissue+is%3Aopen+label%3Aideas) and improving UX.

+The Go API for embedding builder in other applications is not yet stable.

 There is a [video introducing the idea behind it](https://youtu.be/wbu3N63WY7Y).